Military career of Elvis Presley: Dee Stanley

 Around this time Presley's father, Vernon, had been getting close to a woman named Dee Stanley, the wife of army sergeant Bill Stanley.
 Originally Dee had written to Presley inviting him to dinner.
 She had seen him live during one of his earliest performances in the fifties, and she was keen to meet a star of his stature.
 Presley, not interested in dinner with someone he knew was considerably older, sent his father in his place.
 Most biographers state that Dee was already in the process of divorcing her husband when she met Vernon, but some others claim that Vernon had gotten to know both of them together, and was even asked by Bill to help him save his marriage.
 When Presley heard of the relationship between his father and Dee he flew into a rage; in his mind his father had no business to be setting up with another woman so soon after the death of Gladys.
-Dee returned to the US in the summer of 1959, closely followed by Vernon, and the pair returned to Germany together.
+Dee returned to the US in the summer of 1959, closely followed by Vernon, and the pair returned to West Germany together.
 Close friends of Presley have stated that Bill received a "handsome payoff" for his signature on the divorce papers.
 Dee and Vernon eventually married in 1960, with her children becoming stepbrothers to Presley.
 Although Presley never liked Dee, he became very close to her young children and welcomed them to his home as the brothers he never had; in later years they were employed as bodyguards and drivers.
 Dee Stanley Presley died on September 28, 2013.

 Priscilla Beaulieu

-On September 13, 1959, airman Currie Grant, who had met Presley a couple of months earlier, introduced him to 14-year-old Priscilla Beaulieu during a party at Bob's home.
-Witnesses recall that Presley took an instant liking to Priscilla, and the pair were practically inseparable during the rest of his time in Germany.
-They would eventually marry after a seven-and-a-half-year courtship.
-In her autobiography, Priscilla says that despite his worries that it would ruin his career, Parker convinced Presley that to gain popular respect, he should serve his country as a regular soldier rather than in Special Services, where he would have been able to give some musical performances and stay in touch with the public.
+On September 13, 1959, airman Currie Grant, who had met Presley a few of months earlier, introduced him to 14-year-old Priscilla Beaulieu (née Wagner) during a party at Presley's home.
+Witnesses recall that Presley took an instant liking to Beaulieu.
+Back in the US after the army, Presley would return to his steady girlfriend Anita Wood.
+Wood left Presley in 1962 after she heard Presley say that he could not choose between her and Beaulieu (who was still living in Germany, but who visited Memphis for two weeks in June 1962 and again in December).
+Beaulieu's stepfather allowed her to go back to US three months before the rest of the family would return home.
+She stayed in Presley's father's home and finished the few weeks left before her graduation May 29, 1963.
+After several years of speculation about a secret marriage, they were married in Las Vegas on May 1, 1967.